Marcus Tsohonis comes off the bench to lead Husky men to a win, snapping 8-game skid

 At long last, the losing streak is over.

-Exactly six weeks since their last win, the Huskies snapped their eight-game losing streak with an 84-80 victory over Colorado on Wednesday.
+Exactly six weeks since their last win, the Huskies snapped their eight-game losing streak with an 84-80 victory over Colorado on Wednesday night.

 The Washington men’s basketball team outdistanced the Buffaloes in the final minutes thanks to a superlative performance from Marcus Tsohonis, who tallied a career-high 27 points off the bench.